Noor Inayat Khan: Theatre

 In 2022, Almanya Narula's one-woman show, Noor Inayat Khan: The Forgotten Spy, was performed at the Hollywood Fringe Festival in Los Angeles, California.
 In 2023, it toured nationally.
 NBC5, and the Chicago Reader.

 In 2018 a play based on the life and death of Khan, entitled Agent Madeleine, premiered at the Ottawa Fringe Festival, Khan was played by Puja Uppal.

 Khan is the basis for Catalyst Theatre's all-female musical The Invisible: Agents of Ungentlemanly Warfare.
 Book, music and lyrics by Jonathan Christenson.

 Vera Atkins' search for the truth about Khan's death is the subject of the 2022 play S.O.E. by Deborah Clair.

 Film

 Noor's story is featured in the 2019 film A Call to Spy, written by Sarah Megan Thomas and directed by Lydia Dean Pilcher.
 Noor is played by Indian actress Radhika Apte.

-Noor is the central character in the 2021 live action short film Liberté which was shot on location at Beaulieu Palace House where Noor had trained for SOE and features music which was composed in Noor's memory by her brother Hidayat Inayat Khan.
+Noor is the central character in the 2021 live action short film Liberté in which she is played by British actress Sam Naz.
+The film, directed by Christopher Hanvey was shot on location at Beaulieu Palace House where Noor had trained for SOE and features music which was composed in Noor's memory by her brother Hidayat Inayat Khan.